soundwanders/coral/README.md

 - ![Recharts](https://recharts.org/en-US/)
 - ![React Vertical Timeline](https://www.npmjs.com/package/react-vertical-timeline-component)

-#### 🐳 A few points of emphasis for this project...
+#### 🐳 Points of emphasis...

-- Use of ES6 Array methods such as map, filter to fetch data and populate UI
+- ES6 Array methods such as map, filter used to fetch data and populate UI while avoiding repetition
-- Components are isolated, but data is shared throughout
 - Reusable components to boost scalability and prevent insanity
+- Fully Responsive, all modern browsers are supported
+- Components are isolated for a modular build

 <br />